Survival secrets every family must know about

 Clean Drinking Water Is a Must-Have

 Most people think that going out to a store and buying large quantities of bottled water is their best—or only—option, but that’s not the case.
-In times of an impending crisis, you certainly don’t want to be on the street fighting for bottled water, or waiting in line for days for a delivery at the local Wal-Mart.
 A better idea is to keep several boxes of new, clean, white trash bags on hand.
 Place opened bags in your empty dresser drawers, cardboard boxes, and other empty containers (anything that will help support the bag once you fill it with water).
 Then, take each container to the bathtub and fill the bag with water from the tap while you still have electricity and water pressure.
 (Just be sure you don’t fill the bag so full that you won’t be able to lift the supporting container out of the tub.)
 Using this method, it’s easy to store several hundred gallons in a relatively short period of time.

 My Favorite Non-Perishable Food